FroMage/redpipe/docs/index.md

 ## Configuration

 Unless you call `Server.start()` with a `JsonObject` configuration to override it, the `conf/config.json` file will be loaded and used for configuration.

-Here are the configuration options
-available:
+In addition to the standard [Vertx options](https://vertx.io/docs/apidocs/io/vertx/core/VertxOptions.html), these are the configuration options available:

 <table>
  <caption>General options</caption>